Understanding Needs and Objectives

 Setting benchmarks - Knowing where you're at

 Before we begin a project, it is important to know what is working and not working with your current website.
-An initial usability study will enable us to evaluate the effectiveness of your current website as well as set benchmarks metrics against which the redesign website will be compared.
+An initial benchmark usability study will enable us to evaluate the effectiveness of your current website as well as set benchmarks metrics against which the redesign website will be compared.

 Interviews and observations – Listening to your users